mgorny/articles/portability-of-tar-features.rst

 ---------------------
 GNU tar and star support creating multi-volume archives.
-However, the multi-volume format is mostly intended for tape drives, and is either inconvenient (requiring manually typing filenames) or completely broken (vanilla star just hangs when switching files) for regular files.
+However, the multi-volume format is mostly intended for tape drives, and is inconvenient (requiring manually typing filenames) for regular files.
 With files, using split(1) is a better idea.

 GNU tar can create multi-volume archives either with GNU tar or pax